khawarizmus/hijri-week-calendar-proposal/content.typ

 Because the HWC is designed to work with many types of Hijri calendars, implementers of the HWC may need to create seperate implementations for each Hijri calendar.
 This should not be seen as a limitation but rather as a versatile feature allowing the HWC to be used with any Hijri calendar that may be introduced in the future.

 The HWC and its rules are not limited to just the tabular varieties of Hijri calendars.
-This includes compatibility with calendars such as the Umm al-Qura calendar.
+This includes compatibility with calendars such as the Umm Al-Qura calendar.
 For more information on compatible and non-compatible Hijri calendars, see @compatible-calendars.

 // The week numbering scheme of the Hijri-Week Calendar System introduced in this document closely follows that introduced by the ISO 8601 with minor deviations which are specific to the nature of the Hijri calendars.